llv22/pytorch-macOS-cuda/README.md

 ```

 Please note that PyTorch uses shared memory to share data between processes, so if torch multiprocessing is used (e.g.
-for multithreaded data loaders) the default shared memory segment size that container runs with is not enough, and you
+for multi-threaded data loaders) the default shared memory segment size that container runs with is not enough, and you
 should increase shared memory size either with `--ipc=host` or `--shm-size` command line options to `nvidia-docker run`.

 #### Building the image yourself